kirkkwang/pdf-append/README.md

 Place the PDFs that you want to process in the `folder_of_pdfs_to_process` folder.
 It should work for one file or a batch of files.

-Place the PDF you want to append in the `folder_with_pdf_to_append`.
-There should only be one PDF file this folder.
+Place the PDF you want to append in the `folder_with_pdf_to_append` folder.
+There should only be one PDF file in this folder.

 The `output` folder is where all the processed files will end up.
-The filenames of the new files will have the exact same filename as the original.
+The filenames of the new files will have the exact same filenames as the original.
 Your original files will not be altered or moved.

-In the Terminal or Command Prompt, change to the directory that contains `pdf-append.py` and use the command `python3 pdf-append.py`.
+In the Terminal or Command Prompt, change to the directory that contains the `pdf-append.py` file and use the command `python3 pdf-append.py`.

 That's it!
 Open the `output` folder and you should see your files.